sineagles/OnlinePythonTutor/wishlist.md

   - C unions can be viewed in different ways
   - Python 2 strings: view as text or as encoded binary bytes?
   - objects: view as their constituent parts or as their "toString()"-like printed representations?
+  - numbers: formatted as hex, decimal, etc.? how much precision for floats?
   - more extreme: a binary blob can represent, say, a JPEG image; should we decode and display it?
 - define multiple linked representations: the ability to have one variable map to multiple visualization components.
   - This is useful for, say, an NLP dynamic programming algorithm where the code must both keep track of a parse tree and a 2-D matrix for the dynamic programming table, and both should update in unison.